 Left unprotected, this rich tapestry of the region’s archaeological history will continue to be eroded – through sandstorms, animal defecation, human contact with the art, and the pillaging of chunks of rock art to sell to tourists.
-It’s just one of several reasons to restore and conserve this unique landscape.
+It’s one of several reasons to restore and conserve this unique landscape.

-Rock art is cultural treasure in Ennedi that needs to be protected and preserved.
+Rock art is a cultural treasure in Ennedi that needs to be protected and preserved.
 African Parks expects to conclude its assessment of Ennedi by November 2016 and will shortly thereafter present its recommendations to the Chadian Government for their consideration in establishing Ennedi as a protected area.